Welcome to our blog, where my family and I share our journey toward fostering wellness.

 The study revealed that individuals who prioritize consuming fruits and vegetables are more likely to experience optimal mental states.
 These states encompass greater happiness, positive mood, life satisfaction, and socio-emotional flourishing.
 In essence, embracing a diet rich in nature’s offerings can help us discover a profound sense of meaning and purpose in life.[i]

 Who would have thought to eat your fruit and veggies had such a powerful, yet scientifically validated, effect on your mental state!
 This article also indicated that “there is now good evidence that higher fruit and vegetable intake is related to better mental health.
 Research has established that people who eat more fruits and vegetables have a lower incidence of mental disorders, including lower rates of depression, perceived stress, and negative mood”[i]

-It makes sense to join the top 8 percent of Aussies who are eating the recommended vegetable 5 to 6 serves now, and there are no expensive membership fees to join this group!
-All you need to do is include 5 to 6 servings of vegetables and 2 serves of fruit throughout your day!
+You can join the growing number of Australians (8 percent) who already eat the recommended 5 to 6 servings of vegetables.
+The best part is, there are no expensive membership fees to be a part of this group!
+Simply incorporate 5 to 6 servings of vegetables and 2 servings of fruits into your daily routine.

-I have listed for you below the top 10 fresh fruits and vegetables related to better mental health outcomes, as identified by the article published in Frontiers in psychology.
-I emphasize freshness because the authors concluded that raw fruit and vegetable intake (FVI) is better than processed FVI when it comes to mental states.
+I have listed the top 10 fresh fruits and vegetables associated with better mental health outcomes, as identified by the article published in Frontiers in Psychology.
+It’s worth noting that the authors concluded that raw fruit and vegetable intake (FVI) is superior to processed FVI in terms of impact on mental states.